 The Developmental Core also sponsors workshops for junior investigators and awardees.
 The Pre-Pilot Application Workshop helps new investigators familiarize themselves with the CFAR cores and services.
 Pilot Feedback Workshops provide a venue for junior investigators to prepare, rehearse, and present their scientific work for open feedback from their peers and other members of the CFAR community.
 And Pilot Highlights Seminars feature two previous pilot awardees to present their completed research to the Penn CFAR community in a formal, seminar setting.

 And in May 2012 Dr. James Kahn visited the Penn CFAR to deliver two lectures on the value of mentoring.

 At the end of the academic year two ongoing or completed pilot awards, selected by the Director and Co-Director of the Developmental Core, will be presented to the whole CFAR community in a formal seminar session.
 This creates visibility of the pilot awards program within faculty and the pilot awardees to the rest of the CFAR community and to create a broader forum that can provide feedback to investigators with regards to future directions for the research.

 - "Writing a first grant proposal" - A workshop organized by the Society for Leukocyte Biology offered advice to young scientists on how to decipher the grant-submission process of the US National Institutes of Health and compose a clear, compelling and fundable grant.
 (Link may require a subscription to access)

-If you have any questions or would like more details on the mentorship program, please contact Core Assistant, Jennifer Dubin at email@example.com or 215-898-3934.
+If you have any questions or would like more details on the mentorship program, please contact Core Assistant, Beth Peterson at firstname.lastname@example.org or 215-898-3934.